Best ways to visit USI as a transfer student

 - USI does not grant transfer credit for orientation courses, noncredit and audit courses, remedial courses or courses from programs not offered by USI.

+For a preliminary evaluation of your transfer credits, use USI's Transfer Evaluation Self-Service (TESS).
 Not all transfer credits accepted by USI will count toward a particular degree program.
 Consult a USI academic advisor before you apply for admission to determine which of your transfer credits will count toward a particular degree.
-You can also contact Mary Branson, USI Credentials Analyst, for questions regarding the transferability of your credits.

 Transfer credits from community colleges